aharotias2/Monooki/README.md

 Copy the directories dirA, dirB, and dirC to the destination directory.

-If a file with the same name already exists, it will not be overwritten unless it has been updated。
+If a file with the same name already exists, this app will not overwrite them unless it has been updated.

+If you have deleted files at source locations that were already backed up, it will put a suffix “#deleted#” to the name of files at the destination location.

-You can specify the backup source by writing the path to the file with the -i option.
+You can specify the backup sources with a file that contains location paths.

 The --dry-run option only prints stdout the filename to be copied without doing the actual copy.